What Are Molded Interconnect Devices or MIDs?

 Alexsander Tamari

-| Created: March 30, 2017 | Updated: July 27, 2021
+| Created: March 30, 2017 | Updated: March 13, 2025

 What is the next big thing in design?
-Is it graphene? flex? or maybe something else.
-If you’ve been thinking about the future of PCB design then you may have come across molded interconnect devices or MIDs.
-In this blog we’ll explore what MIDs are and some molded interconnect device uses.
+Is it graphene?
+Flex?
+Or maybe something else.
+If you've been thinking about the future of PCB design, then you may have come across molded interconnect devices or MIDs.
+In this blog, we’ll explore what MIDs are, and some molded interconnect device uses.

 According to MIDIA (Molded Interconnect Devices International Association), a Molded Interconnect Device is an injection molding with plastic, which incorporates a conductive material pattern and integrates both mechanical and electrical functions.
-It’s the fusion between a plastic part and a .
-A copper circuit trace is etched onto the surface of the plastic part, creating tracks and pads which can then house electrical components.
+It’s the fusion between a plastic part and a copper circuit trace is etched onto the surface of the plastic part, creating tracks and pads which can then house electrical components.
 What you get is a cool electromechanical piece of hardware.
 That is an MID.

-Molded Interconnect Device Before & After Component Placement Image courtesy of Fraunhofer IEM
+Molded Interconnect Device Before & After Component Placement

-Where MIDs are Used and Advantages of MIDs
+Where MIDs Are Used and Advantages of MIDs

 We’re always trying to pack more in a smaller package, so something like a MID can really help us out.
-By using a molded interconnect device in a phone, we can have the antenna integrated with the mechanical enclosure, saving us space on our board and even giving us a better functioning antenna.
+By using a molded interconnect device in a phone, we can have the antenna integrated with the mechanical enclosure, saving us space on our board and even giving us a better-functioning antenna.
 These same principles can be applied to any field, including automotive.
-Below you can see MID technology in a car steering wheel, eliminating the need for wire harnesses.
+Below, you can see MID technology in a car steering wheel, eliminating the need for wire harnesses.

 How Are MIDs Made?